xfcisco/hfetch/README.md

 ### Current outline for how It'll be used:
 ```
-# logs workout and meal data in local database (in a hidden file probably) with their
+# logs workout and meal data in local database (in a hidden file for now) with their
 # times and dates for doing data analysis later in the fetch.
 # all exercises have the same options but may be processed differently,
 # also options left out are defaulted.